 We are currently classified as a development stage company.
-We believe that our designation as such will change at the end of fiscal year 2013.
+We believe that our designation as such will change at the end of the third fiscal quarter of 2013.
 During May 2013 we recorded our first premium revenue.
-For the nine months ended September 30, 2013, we have net premiums written and earned of approximately \$483 thousand.
-As of September 30, 2013, we have 22 primary policies in force and approximately 22,000 pool policies in force.
+For the six months ended June 30, 2013 we have net premiums written and earned of approximately \$1,000.
+As of September 30, 2013 we have 22 primary policies in force and approximately 22,000 pool policies in force.
 All policies written as of September 30, 2013 are monthly premium plans.